geoffreyporto/resume/README.md

   * DevOps Deployment Applications with PaaS Openshit \(Jenkins, Docker, Kubernetes and Istio.io\) for Distributed Applications.

-  * Aligning technological solutions to the banking regulations of the CNBV and Association of Banks of Mexico.
+  * Aligning technological solutions to the banking regulations of the National Securities Commission \(CNBV\) and Association of Banks of Mexico \(ABM\).

   **Lastest Certifications**